Peter-Chong/RunTheData/README.md

 <img src="https://github.com/Peter-Chong/RunTheData/blob/master/EDA_files/figure-gfm/unnamed-chunk-22-1.png" />

 ## Model Building

+Firstly, I split the dataset into a training set (80% of the runners) and a test set (20% of the runners).

+The metric to evaluate my models will be MAE (Mean Absolute Error) and MAPE (Mean Absolute Percentage Error).
+This is because they are both relatively easy to interpret.

 ## Things I wish to improve on if I were to do this project again